doki-theme/doki-theme-visualstudio/README.md

 That's why I've allowed you to set your own custom sticker to be used for all doki themes.
 The value provided _must_ be an absolute path to the local file on your machine to be used.
 Feel free to use the `...` to pick a file.

+**StickerRelativeSize** because I do not know the Visual Studio SDK very well, this is my solution to fixing issues with zoom scrolling.
+When the viewport size changes, the sticker would either grow or shrink relative to the viewport.
+This is the relative size the sticker should be relative to the current view port.
+1 being the same size as the viewport and 0.01 being 1 percent the size of the current viewport.

 **Note**: stickers go away if you use a non-Doki Theme.

 ### Wallpapers